rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 This section shows the full tree output for ietf-yp-lite YANG module.

-Note, this output does not include support for any transport configuration, and at least one would expect to be configurable.
+Note, this output does not include support for any transport configuration, and for any implementation that supports configured subscriptions using this YANG module then at least one transport would expect to be configurable.

-**TODO What about capabilities?
-Perhaps further explanation is needed here?**

 ~~~~ yangtree
 {::include generated-tree-output/ietf-yp-lite-tree.txt}